 Best for: people who want organic and nontoxic condoms that are thin enough for that barely there feel but strong enough to stay intact even during rough sex.

-You can buy a 10-pack of B Condoms Classic from Amazon for around $12.
+You can buy a 12-pack of B Condoms Classic from Walmart for around $7.

 Another non-latex option from a more mainstream brand, these Durex condoms are made from thin and lubricated polyisoprene for that comfortable “skin on skin” feeling.
 They’re durable despite being fairly thin and five times tested to maximize protection.
 These ones in particular are suitable for a standard fit, but Durex also makes condoms in various sizes and materials.